 There is an NCP car park on Thames Exchange on the north side of Southwark Bridge (open 24 hours, seven days a week).

 Limited parking is possible on New Globe Walk and the surrounding area on display of a blue disabled badge.

 Black cabs may be found all year round on Southwark Bridge.
 It may also be possible to pick one up from outside the main foyer on New Globe Walk.
-You can book a taxi or minicab via the TFL website.
-Click here to view the TFL website.
+Alternatively, you can book a taxi or minicab via the TFL website.